 Hand-crafted original

-Bearing the heraldic red lion on a field of gold, this tall German heater shield traces its lineage to the ritterlich tradition of late-Gothic tournament and parade culture that flourished across the Holy Roman Empire in the early 15th century.
+Bearing a heraldic red lion on a field of gold, this tall German heater shield draws on the knightly tradition of tournament and parade culture that flourished across the Holy Roman Empire.

 | Material | Plywood - 2 layers | Width | 50 cm |